LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 layout: post
 title: I got 99 problems but my NAC ain´t one
 ---
-This post will be all about Network Access Control (NAC) solutions and how they might lull yourself into a sense of security.
+This post will be all about Network Access Control (NAC) solutions and how they might lull you into a sense of security.
-Designed to keep rouge devices out of your network, I´ll show you ways around it, aswell as ways to protect yourself.
+Designed to keep rouge devices out of your network, I´ll show you ways around it, as well as ways to protect yourself.
-From a pentester´s or red teamer´s perspective this might come in handy when customers protect their networks with these kind of tools.
+From a pentester´s or red teamer´s perspective this might come in handy when customers protect their networks with these kinds of tools.
 <img src="/images/2021-06-05/dog_meme.png">

 <!--more-->
 # Introduction

 A [NAC](https://en.wikipedia.org/wiki/Network_Access_Control) acts as a kind of a gatekeeper to your local network infrastructure.
-It´s purpose is to keep unwanted devices out of it - or at least only allow restricted access to certain ressources.
+Its purpose is to keep unwanted devices out of it - or at least only allow restricted access to certain resources.
 This can be accomplished by several measures, amongst them comparison of MAC addresses, authentication through username and password or certificates, fingerprinting, host-checks and many more.
 There are also several scenarios from which such a tool can / wants to protect you.
-These can be employees with their privat internetradio, or a technicion in your OT who plugged in a router for remote access or an attacker trying to intrude your network.
+These can be employees with their private internetradio, or a technician in your OT who plugged in a router for remote access or an attacker trying to intrude your network.
 If you are more the video or slides guy, I highly recommend checking out [Skip´s](https://twitter.com/passingthehash) talk "A Bridge Too Far" from DEFCON 19:
 Video: https://www.youtube.com/watch?v=rurYRDlf1Bo
 Slides: https://www.defcon.org/images/defcon-19/dc-19-presentations/Duckwall/DEFCON-19-Duckwall-Bridge-Too-Far.pdf

 # Basics

-Most commonly your NAC solution will be based on [802.1x](https://en.wikipedia.org/wiki/IEEE_802.1X) which is a standard for portbased network access.
+Most commonly your NAC solution will be based on [802.1x](https://en.wikipedia.org/wiki/IEEE_802.1X) which is a standard for port based network access.
 It will interact with your switches (most likely and mainly via SNMP) and allow or block ports based on the rules you define.
 There are 3 parties involved:
 1. The supplicant - the client that is asking for network access
-2. The authenticator - the device that acts as the gatekeeper and to which the clients connects.
-Most likely a switch.
+2. The authenticator - the device that acts as the gatekeeper and to which the clients connects - most likely a switch.
 3. The authentication server - something in the background that validates the requests and grants or denies access to the supplicant.

 By default the ports are in an unauthorized state and will only allow to transmit and receive Extensible Authentication Protocol Over LAN ([EAPOL](https://www.vocal.com/secure-communication/eapol-extensible-authentication-protocol-over-lan/)) frames - which basically is encapsulated [EAP](https://en.wikipedia.org/wiki/Extensible_Authentication_Protocol).
 These frames are forwarded from the client desiring access to the network to the switch which unpacks the EAPOL and forwards the EAP packet to an authentication server - which in most cases will be a radius server.
 From there everything goes vice versa.